marriola/dlisp/README.md

-A Lisp parser in D. Also an exercise in learning D.
+A Lisp interpreter in D. Also an exercise in learning D.